Metnew/suicrux/README.md

 You can find it in `webpack_config/config.js`

 #### Is SSR available?
-It's under active development inside `/server` folder.
+It's under active development inside `/src/server` folder.

 #### How it differs from other starters?
 Performance-first.
-**Main purpose - build highly customizable skeleton for PWA, with SSR, following best practices.**
+**Main purpose - build highly customizable isomorphic(!) skeleton for PWA, with SSR, code-splitting, following best practices.**

 #### "You have a components folder and containers folder..and in the container you have another components folder?"